larus-breeze/doc_larus/documentation/can_details/object_directory/vario_display.md

 The vario display shows the values of the Larus sensor box.
 It also offers additional information such as speed to fly or a thermal assistant.
 The values are shown on an LCD display or output acoustically via a loudspeaker.
 The device can function as a vario display, also as a display of the artificial horizon or flarm display.

 Several such devices can be installed.
 The ID assignment is carried out according to the procedure described in the specification.
-The first GPS device works with the specific IDs 0x280...0x28f and the generic IDs 0x680..0x68f.

 ID 0x280 Frequency, volume and duty-cycle for the sound output
 ---